 The architecture of stupa and their symbolic meaning

 The structure of the Stupa symbolizes the great meaning.
 The stupa consists of the whitewashed dome at the base which symbolizes the entire world, the 13-tired tower-like structure at the top symbolizes the 13 stages to nirvana.
 Above the 13 tires, there is gajur.
-The nose-like structure in stupa is actually the Nepali number Ek(one) which signifies unity.
+The nose-like structure in the stupa is actually the Nepali number Ek(one) which signifies unity.

-There are large pairs of eyes on all the four sides of the main stupa which demonstrates wisdom and compassion.
+There are large pairs of eyes on all four sides of the main stupa which demonstrates wisdom and compassion.
 These eyes represent that God is omnipresent.
 Each pair of eyes consists of another eye, the third eye which symbolizes the all-seeing insight of Buddha

 The base of the central stupa is rounded by the prayer wheels carved with the sacred mantra Om mani Padme hum.
 Pilgrims who come to Syambhunath spins these prayer wheels as they pass through them.
 The stupa has many artifacts inside it.